kevintpeng/Learn-Something-Every-Day/Data-Science/Elasticsearch.md

   - coordinating-only node is the same as client node

 Writes first hit the coordinating node, route to the respective shard, where the shard uses a memory buffer and transaction log to do cached writes
+- sharding allows elasticsearch to horizontally scale its cluster beyond the hardware limitations of a single node

 ### X-Pack
 Part of the ELK stack ecosystem, for security, alerting, monitoring, reporting

 ### Elasticsearch Query DSL
 - Leaf query clauses look for a particular value in a field
 - Compound query clauses wrap other leaf or compound queries
 - behaviour of a query clause depends on if it used in *query context* or *filter context*

 - **Query context** describes "How well does this document match this query clause"